billkarsh/SpikeGLX/Markdown/UserManual.md

 have two choices for the generator:

-* `Current NI acquisition device` will program your multifunction NI device to produce the required waveform at pin PFI-13.
-Brian Barbarits will make a simple breakout connector available to allow Whisper users to access PFI-13.
-You still have to run a wire from PFI-13 to the appropriate channel input connector.
+* `Current NI acquisition device` will program your multifunction NI device to produce the required waveform at terminal `Ctr1Out` (pin-40/PFI-13).
+Brian Barbarits will make a simple breakout connector available to allow Whisper users to access this signal.
+You still have to run a wire from this terminal to the appropriate channel input connector.

 * `Other high precision pulser` will not program an NI device.
 Rather, you provide any waveform generator you like.